pikatchu/closedsource/book/0770-concatenate.md

-Here's a rewritten version of the section with a smoother flow and clearer explanations:

 ---

 Angelo leaned forward, resting his elbows on the table.
 “Alright, the first thing you’ll need is a function to determine the length of a string.
 Here’s how we define it:”